thingSoC/TSOC_GROVEY_FOUR/README.md

 The **TSOC_GROVEY_FOUR** allows you to connect [thingSoC](http://thingsoc.github.io/), [Mikrobus](http://www.mikroe.com/mikrobus/),
 and/or [Grove System](http://www.seeedstudio.com/blog/2016/03/09/tutorial-intro-to-grove-connectors-for-arduinoraspberry-pi-projects/)
-Modules all at the same time, using the Arduino Development environment, with any processor module.
+Modules all at the same time, either standalone, or with any Processor or Radio module.
 This gives you maximum flexiblity for parts selection and reuse.

 THe thingSoC "Grovey Series" was designed as "Everyday Electronics", a no-frills, low cost, approach to modular embedded product design.